-The shipyard flourished during World War I, but there was much uncertainty for the facility during the great depression until the start of World War II.
+The shipyard flourished during World War I. It faced uncertainty during the great depression until the start of World War II.
 In 1932, the facility employed less than 250 workers.
 But by 1943, with World War II in full effect, the yard was employing almost 26,000 workers.

-At a time when asbestos-containing material was mandatory on all Navy ships, the Charleston Naval Shipyard became a significant source for asbestos exposure.
-Asbestos was noted for its fireproofing and insulating properties, two valued characteristics in shipbuilding.
-Unfortunately, exposure to asbestos can cause a number of respiratory conditions, such as lung cancer, asbestosis and mesothelioma.
+Charleston Naval Shipyard was a significant source of asbestos exposure.
+The yard used asbestos for its fireproofing and insulating properties.
+Unfortunately, exposure to asbestos can cause a number of respiratory conditions.
+These include lung cancer, asbestosis and mesothelioma.

-By the late 1990s, residents living near the old shipyard expressed concern over the growing number of pleural cancers being diagnosed in the area.
-After an evaluation by the Department of Health and Environmental Control, researchers found that pleural cancers in the region were four times more than the expected incidence rate.
-They also discovered two-thirds of all pleural cancers, including pleural mesothelioma, were attributed to former Charleston Naval Shipyard workers who were exposed to asbestos.
+By the late 1990s, residents living near the old shipyard expressed concern.
+A growing number of pleural cancers were diagnosed in the area.
+Researchers found that pleural cancers in the region were four times more than the expected incidence rate.
+Two-thirds were diagnosed in former Charleston Naval Shipyard workers.

-Even though the U.S. Navy understood asbestos was hazardous, asbestos-containing materials remained a significant part of ship construction throughout much of the 20th century.
-It wasn’t until 1978 that the Navy released its “Controlled Procedure for the Removal of Asbestos Containing Materials” document at the Charleston Naval Shipyard.
+The U.S. Navy understood asbestos was hazardous, yet used asbestos-containing materials.
+They used it throughout much of the 20th century.
+It wasn’t until 1978 that the Navy made a plan to remove asbestos from ships in 1978.
 The report outlined steps for safely performing asbestos abatement on ships.

 Neighborhoods included in the study:

-From 1901 to 1996, the Charleston Naval Shipyard provided jobs for tens of thousands of shipyard workers and carried out various projects for the Navy.
+From 1901 to 1996, the Charleston Naval Shipyard gave jobs to thousands of shipyard workers and did different projects for the Navy.
 The yard built a total of 229 ships during World War II.
 After the war and when shipbuilding declined, the Navy assigned the yard to become a submarine overhaul facility.